 Park Güell was commissioned by Eusebi Güell who wanted to create a stylish park for Barcelona aristocracy.

-|Antonio Gaudí parc Güell - large organic looking columns made from stone.|
+|Antonio Gaudí Park Güell - large organic looking columns made from stone.|

 The park contains amazing stone structures (see below), stunning tiling and fascinating buildings.
-You can see from this picture the Gaudí dragon fountain that is at the entrance to Güell park.
+You can see from this picture the Gaudí dragon fountain that is at the entrance to Güell Park.
 This dragon is adorned in beautiful coloured tiling and there is something rather hypnotic and magical about it.

 Here you can see a walkway supported by twisting rock pillars that seem to be growing out of the ground like tree trunks.
 Although these are rather irregular in shape they do feel strangely natural too.

 Gaudí was strongly influenced by natural shapes and used them in his work.

 |The Gatehouse at the entrance to Park Guell|

 At the top of Güell Park is a terraced area where you get a wonderful view of the park and of Barcelona City.
 Here you will find multi-coloured tiled mosaic seats as shown in this picture.
 The vibrant colours of the tiles are truly breathtaking.